KennthShang/HostG/README.md

 # References
-The paper was submitted to *Bioinformatics* and the pre-print version is avaliable on https://arxiv.org/abs/2105.13570
+The pre-print version is avaliable on https://arxiv.org/abs/2105.13570

 ## Contact